Information storage and near horizon quantum correlations: Introduction

 In the present work, starting from the discussion in \cite{Akal:2020ujg}, we further advocate that precisely such kind of quantum gravitational effects turn out to be highly relevant in understanding the nature of quantum black holes.

 The classical treatment of black holes led to tensions between the principles of quantum mechanics and general relativity.
 Bekenstein laid the ground \cite{Bekenstein:1972tm,Bekenstein:1973ur} for the laws of black hole mechanics \cite{Bardeen:1973gs} and soon after, Hawking semiclassically showed that black holes release thermal radiation, and eventually completely evaporate if the total energy is conserved \cite{Hawking:1974rv,Hawking:1974sw}.
 These insights gave rise to the Bekenstein-Hawking formula\footnote{Here, $A_\text{h}$: black hole's horizon surface area; $k$: Boltzmann constant; $c$: speed of light; $G$: Newton constant; $\hbar$: reduced Planck constant.
 In the remaining part, we set $k = c = 1$.} \ba S_\text{BH} = \frac{A_\text{h} k c^3}{4 G \hbar} \ea computing the coarse grained entropy $S_\text{BH}$ of a black hole of finite mass \cite{Bekenstein:1973ur,Hawking:1974sw}.
 However, since, in principle, a black hole can be formed from a pure state, arguing that radiation ends up being thermal after evaporation initiated a severe inconsistency with unitarity in quantum mechanics.\footnote{Within the semiclassical approach, respecting the laws of black hole mechanics, energy conservation will be maintained.
-However, what the semiclassical computation does not account for, is the correct amount and structure of quantum information encoded in the radiation that is required for unitarity.} Such findings have led to many speculations about whether or not unitarity is maintained in gravitational physics \cite{Hawking:1976ra}.
-This puzzle is often referred to as the black hole information loss paradox.
+However, what the semiclassical computation does not account for, is the correct amount and structure of quantum information encoded in the radiation that is required for unitarity.}

+Such findings have led to many speculations about whether or not unitarity is maintained in gravitational physics \cite{Hawking:1976ra}.
+This puzzle is often referred to as the black hole information paradox.

 An argument which may indicate that the evaporation of a black hole formed from a pure state is a unitary process, has been proposed by Page \cite{Page:1993df,Page:1993wv}.
 The starting point is the idea that \eqref{eq:S_BH} is expected to give the leading term for the logarithm of the number of microstates associated with the black hole.
 Accordingly, \eqref{eq:S_BH} should be taken as the amount of entanglement entropy that the black hole can maximally possess.
 When the number of quantum states of Hawking radiation becomes larger than the number of the remaining black hole states, which is expected to happen after the so-called Page time $u_\text{P}$, the von Neumann entropy of the radiation, $S_\text{rad}$, should be limited by the entropy of the evaporating black hole and, in fact, would approach it from below, $S_\text{rad} \leq S_\text{BH}$.
 The curve which describes the evolution of the fine grained radiation entropy, and approaches zero in the past and future time limits, i.e. $S_\text{rad} = 0$, is known as the Page curve.
 The increasing-decreasing property of the entropy curve does not only apply if the initial matter is pure.
 A similar behavior applies to an evaporating black hole that has formed from a mixed state, where $S_\text{rad}$ again starts from zero but later saturates at the non-zero entropy associated with the initial state \cite{Page:2013dx}.\footnote{In fact, starting from a generic black hole metric cannot distinguish between these two scenarios.
 Knowledge about the history of formation is necessary and would require the S matrix in a full quantum gravity description.}